bbc/a11y-tests-web/README.md

 To test these other Lighthouse categories, add a `lighthouseCategories` array to the config.
 See the config file in `config/simorgh/simorgh.js` for an example setup.

-`a11y-tests-web` will generate a summary report of the lighthouse results in JSON, saved to `a11y-tests-web/lighthouse-report.json`.
-You can pass an `ATW_OUTPUT_JSON` environment variable to vary the output location of the JSON file.
+`a11y-tests-web` can generate a summary report of the lighthouse results in JSON.
+You can pass an `ATW_OUTPUT_JSON` environment variable to set the relative output location of the JSON file.
 This a path relative to where the `a11y-tests-web` code files live.

 To run lighthouse tests and save to `ATW_OUTPUT_JSON` path: